gopalakrishnan-anbumani/Competitive-Programming/SpringBasics/SpringIoc.md

 # 1. Inversion of Control

    		it helps in creating more loosely coupled applications.
-Ioc represents the Inveriosn of application object creation, Initialization, and destruction fromthe appliction to the third party such as Framework.Now 3rd party take care of object management and dependeancies.
+Ioc represents the Inveriosn of application object creation, Initialization, and destruction from the appliction to the third party such as Framework.Now 3rd party take care of object management and dependeancies.
 So it's making application easy to maintain, test, and run.

  		Many approches to implement the IOC, Spring provides DI (Dependency Injection)